atctwo/bbrx/readme.md

 Finally, you can build and upload the code as normal.

 ## Arduino CLI
 bbrx comes with a [`Makefile`](./Makefile) which performs calls to `arduino-cli` to perform all of the required setup and build commands automatically!
-First, install the required board package and libraries by running `make setup`.
+First, make sure `arduino-cli` is installed (Arduino provide their own instructions [here](https://arduino.github.io/arduino-cli/1.0/installation/).
+Then, install the required board package and libraries by running `make setup`.
 Next, just run `make` to build and upload the project.